 Any embedded developer seeking to make their embedded code spend as little energy as the underlying architecture supports needs tools to easily and quickly discover inefficiencies in the running application.
 This is what the Simplicity Energy Profiler is designed to do.
 In real-time, the Energy Profiler will graph and log current as a function of time while correlating this to the actual target application code running on the EFR32.
 There are multiple features in the profiler software that allow for easy analysis, such as markers and statistics on selected regions of the current graph or aggregate energy usage by different parts of the application.
+The Energy Profiler is available through Simplicity Studio.

-7.2 Theory of Operation
+7.2 Code Correlation